 At Christmas time many of us have guests come over to stay, making an already busy time, even busier!
+Our tips will help you get your home ready for Christmas guests.

 There is always such a lot to do at this time of year, what with Christmas shopping, writing cards, gift wrapping, the big grocery shop, visiting family and friends, the kids school plays and a last minute rush at work to tie up projects before the end of the year.